Macks Creek, Missouri

 Macks Creek is an unincorporated community and census-designated place in southwest Camden County, Missouri, United States.
 The population was 244 at the 2010 census.

 History

 A post office called Macks Creek has been in operation since 1872.
 The community takes its name from a nearby creek of the same name, which most likely was named after the local Mack or Hack family.

 In 1997, a state audit of Macks Creek's treasury uncovered major financial woes.
 Shortly afterward, virtually every town official resigned from office and the city itself declared bankruptcy.

-In 2012, voters approved dissolving the town with 69% in favor of the motion; above the required amount of 60%.
+On August 7, 2012, voters approved dissolving the town with 69% in favor of the motion (above the required amount of 60%).
+The disincorporation turned out to be a slow and challenging process.